andosteinmetz/Cybersecurity-101/outline.md

 When you're using the internet, your data pass through many computers, which are, in turn, connected to many other computers, and so on, which leaves many points at which data may be exposed.

+For every security measure that's invented, hackers quickly begin trying to find "exploits", or ways to circumvent those measures.

 ## What's Cybersecurity?

 Wikipedia sez: